Background and structure

 Technical and other requirements

-The programme is predominantly a residential course, but students have the option to make use of the Stellenbosch University's virtual platform, SUNStream (Adobe Connect) to attend the sessions.
+The programme is predominantly a residential course, but students have the option to make use of the Stellenbosch University's virtual platform, SUNStream (Adobe Connect)or MS Teams to attend the sessions.

 In order to make use of the virtual platform, you should have access to: